 disable_thinking | boolean | Skips reasoning entirely |

-Pass disable_thinking and strip_thinking_response in venice_parameters, or use them as model suffixes.
+Pass disable_thinking in venice_parameters, or use it as a model suffix.